willemolding/ProofBoy/README.md

 #### Docker

-If you plan to build the Proofboy Verifier MIPS binary this will require [Docker](https://www.docker.com/) is installed and running
+If you plan to run the graph indexer or build the Proofboy Verifier MIPS binary this will require [Docker](https://www.docker.com/) is installed and running

 #### Just